 If you go to Asheville you have to check out the bike shops.
-Two shops in particular stand out.
+Two shops, in particular, stand out.
 Hearn’s has been in business since 1886.
-If you are anyway in the market for an alternative bike but you are not ready buy the newest.
+If you are anyway in the market for an alternative bike but you are not ready to buy the newest.
 Hearn’s has the best selection of used bikes rebuilt to high standards and with great deals.
 The owner is knowledgeable and will work with you.
-Our own Claire forgot her bike shoes and was able to get a great deal for a loaner pair on hand shake.
+Our own Claire forgot her bike shoes and was able to get a great deal for a loaner pair on a handshake.
 I was so tempted to buy this nice single speed Hearn’s had for $499.
-A guy from Pittsburgh ended up getting if for $400.
+A guy from Pittsburgh ended up getting it for $400.

 SRAM presented its newest products for MTMS attendees At this event.

 “Bill I can’t come down here and not do Mt.
-Mitchell” Erven repeated “but I want to do the MTMS ride too”.
-“Hmmm, do he know what he is asking for?”
+Mitchell” Erven repeated, “but I want to do the MTMS ride too”.
+“Hmmm, does he know what he is asking for?”
 I thought.
 I am a glutton for long punishing rides and if Erven and Bruce are down I’m down.
-So Friday night I mapped a ride that would include the first 40 miles of the MTMS ride and add an additional 75 miles that includes the 30 mile climb to the top of Mt.
+So Friday night I mapped a ride that would include the first 40 miles of the MTMS ride and add an additional 75 miles that include the 30-mile climb to the top of Mt.
 Mitchell.
 Told Erven and Bruce about it in the morning.
 Erven’s response “Cool!”
 Ambitious ain’t we.

 Saturday’s ride was beautiful.
 I took the A option.
 It began with a series of climbs.
 It was one of those rides where you could randomly take a photo and put it on your wall, so beautiful, which took a lot of the sting off the legs.
 The rest stop was in a quaint town at a bakery.
 The ride back was mostly flat.
 The ride ended at an outdoor bar.
 Where we met up and shared some food and drink.

 “It was Saturday night I guess that makes it alright”